CodewithRajDeep/MediCare_Management-platform/README.md

 ### ♠️ Purpose:
- Empowering researchers, educators, and contributors in the field of drug discovery through molecular visualization, real-time collaboration, and data-driven insights.
+ Empowering researchers, educators, and contributors in the field of drug discovery through molecular visualization, real-time collaboration, and data-driven insight.

 ### 📖 Table of Contents:
 1. [🔬 About MediCare](#description)